sc0ttj/component/README.md

   - `emitter`: an event emitter - share updates between components
   - `storage`: enables persistent states (between page refreshes, etc)
   - `tweenState`: animate nicely from one state to the next
+  - `devtools`: enables easier component debugging in the browser

 ---